douglas-guyett-mg/crimson-pangolin/documentation/working-memory/re-ranking/test-conditions.md

 - Ranking is adjusted to improve diversity

 **Verification**:
-- Different result is ranked higher than it would be without diversity
+- Different result moves up by at least 2 positions compared to relevance-only ranking
+- Average pairwise cosine distance in top-5 results >= 0.4 (with diversity) vs < 0.25 (without diversity)
+- At least 1 diverse item appears in top-3 that would not be there with relevance-only ranking

 ---